hiiii, holidays! I can practically see you now. ‘Tis the season!

 Here are some fun topping ideas for you:

-My personal favorite combination: apple slice + almond butter + JUICY pomegranate arils, mini chocolate chips, pumpkin seeds.
+My personal favorite combination: apple slice + almond butter + JUICY pomegranate arils, mini chocolate chips, pumpkin seeds and slivered almonds.

 - Almond butter or another type of nut/seed butter